To understand the political, social and economic world through research and teaching.

 Qualifications & Memberships

-Alex Tan is Head of Department and Professor of Political Science and International Relations, Honorary Professor of the NZ Defence Force Command and Staff College, Associate Director of the NZ Contemporary China Research Centre, Senior Fellow of the University of Nottingham China Policy Institute (UK), Fellow of the John Goodwin Tower Center for Political Studies (Dallas, USA), and University Chair Professor of Political Science (adjunct) at National Chengchi University (Taiwan).
-He is recipient of the 2017 UCSA College of Arts Lecturer of the Year, 2015 College of Arts Teaching Excellence Award and the 2014 UCSA University and College of Arts Lecturer of the Year Awards.
-He received his PhD from Texas A&M University, MA (Economics) from University of California-Santa Barbara, and AB (Economics) from the Ateneo de Manila.
-Before joining UC, he was tenured associate professor at the University of North Texas, worked as a banker with HSBC and researcher at Taiwan Institute of Economic Research.
-He was visiting scholar in universities in the USA, Germany, Japan, and Taiwan and represented New Zealand in numerous Track II security and economic dialogues.
-Alex is editorial board member of several top international political science journals such as Electoral Studies, Political Science, Journal of Asian Security and International Affairs.
-He has published extensively in the areas of political parties and elections, political economy, Asian politics and international affairs.
+Alex Tan is Professor of Political Science (University of Canterbury), Honorary Professor (NZ Defence Force Command and Staff College), Associate Director (NZ Contemporary China Research Centre), Fellow (John Goodwin Tower Center for Political Studies, USA), adjunct University Chair Professor of Political Science (National Chengchi University, Taiwan).
+He was member of the Public Advisory Committee on Disarmament and Arms Control (2019-21).
+At UC, he was head of department (2005-08, 2017-22) and recipient of teaching awards including the University Lecturer of the Year (2014), College of Arts (CoA) Lecturer of the Year (2014, 2017), CoA Teaching Excellence Award (2015), CoA Lecturer of the Year finalist (2013, 2019).
+He received his PhD (Political Science) from Texas A&M University, MA (Economics) from the University of California at Santa Barbara, and AB (Economics) from the Ateneo de Manila.
+Before joining UC, he is tenured associate professor at the University of North Texas, postdoctoral fellow at Southern Methodist University, banker with HSBC, and research fellow at Taiwan Institute of Economic Research.
+He was visiting scholar at universities in the US, UK, Germany, Japan, and Taiwan and represented NZ in Track II security/economic dialogues.
+Alex is chief editor of Frontiers in Political Economy and editorial board member of international academic journals such as Political Behavior, Politics and Governance, Political Science, Asian Survey, Issues and Studies, Journal of Asian Security & International Affairs, Croatian Political Science Review, Journal of Electoral Studies, and Korean Journal of International Studies.
+He writes extensively in the areas of parties & elections, political economy, Asian politics, and international relations of the Asia-Pacific.